wazuh/wazuh-documentation/source/compliance/nist/configuration-assessment.rst

       # systemctl restart wazuh-agent

 #.
-Select the **Security configuration assessment** module on your Wazuh dashboard.
+Select the **Configuration assessment** module on your Wazuh dashboard.
 SCA scans are enabled by default so you don’t require further configuration actions.

    .. thumbnail:: /images/compliance/nist/select-sca-module.png
       :title: Select the SCA module